-- Her Majesty's Inspector of Constabulary provides detailed reports that offer assurance against national performance measures. - The Home Office Professional Standards Unit documents Lessons Learnt and identifies best practice. - The Health and Safety Executive offers independent inspections and reviews in respect of reportable accidents. - The Independent Police Complaints Commission reports Lessons Learnt, identifies best practice and offers independent assurance of internal complaints handling processes. - The College of Policing is working to raise the professional status of Police officers and staff by setting standards of professional practice and promoting evidence based best practice.
+- Her Majesty's Inspectorate of Constabulary (HMIC) independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism. - The Home Office Professional Standards Unit documents lessons learnt and identifies best practice. - The Health and Safety Executive offers independent inspections and reviews in respect of reportable accidents.

+- The Independent Police Complaints Commission reports Lessons Learnt, identifies best practice and offers independent assurance of internal complaints handling processes. - The College of Policing is working to raise the professional status of Police officers and staff by setting standards of professional practice and promoting evidence based best practice.
 It has issued the Code of Ethics which sets national standards for professional conduct.